-U.S. and Coalition forces remain in Iraq at the invitation of the Iraqi government to support and advise the ISF and the Kurdish Security Forces at the operational and strategic levels.
-Additionally, Coalition forces continue to advise, assist, and enable their local partners in Syria.
-In addition to military, civilian, and contractor personnel in Iraq and Syria, other personnel and institutions support OIR from Kuwait, Qatar, and other parts of the Middle East.
-The Office of the Under Secretary of Defense for Policy reported that there were no As of June 2022, there were approximately 1.2 million displaced persons in Iraq and as of March 2022, approximately 2.5 million Iraqis required humanitarian assistance.
+U.S. and Coalition forces remain in Iraq at the invitation of the Iraqi government to support and advise the ISF and the Kurdish Security Forces at the operational and strategic levels.39 Additionally, Coalition forces continue to advise, assist, and enable their local partners in Syria.
+40 In addition to military, civilian, and contractor personnel in Iraq and Syria, other personnel and institutions support OIR from Kuwait, Qatar, and other parts of the Middle East.
+The Office of the Under Secretary of Defense for Policy reported that there were no significant changes to the OIR objectives or the approximate number of military personnel in Iraq and Syria during 2022.41

+As of June 2022, there were approximately 1.2 million displaced persons in Iraq and as of March 2022, approximately 2.5 million Iragis required humanitarian assistance.